 - an average January day charts a low temperature of -12° and a high of -3°;

 - an average July day charts a low of +16° and a high of +25°;

 - over the course of the year, Kingston sees a lot more rain than snow

 Queen's has its own weather station too.
-The Faculty of Engineering and Applied Science has been measuring temperature, humidity, wind speed and direction, and solar radiation since the spring of 2004 from the top of Walter Light Hall.
+Smith Engineering has been measuring temperature, humidity, wind speed and direction, and solar radiation since the spring of 2004 from the top of Walter Light Hall.

 To learn more about the City of Kingston visit the Queen’s University Discover Kingston page or City of Kingston.